-If you are planning to move to Georgia, or are already here and hoping to switch from tourist visa to residence permit, Georgia offers several types of temporary residency permits; the most popular ones are:
+If you are planning to move to Georgia, or are already here and are hoping to switch from a tourist visa to a residence permit, Georgia offers several types of temporary residency permits.
+The most popular ones are:

-- Other types of residence permit (including student residency permit)
+- Other types of residency permits (including Student Residency Permit)

 Temporary residence permits are first issued for a period of 6 to 12 months.
 They may then be extended for an additional period of 1 to 5 years, at the discretion of the SDA agent assessing the case.

-Additional extensions can be issued but the total period of issuance of a temporary residence permit in Georgia should not exceed 12 years.
+Additional extensions can be issued, but the total period of issuance for a temporary residence permit in Georgia should not exceed 12 years.
 After 10 years you would be expected to apply for permanent residency.

 First time applications must be made from within Georgia.

-Major Changes May 12th 2021: The SDA has made significant changes to who can apply for residency.
+Major Changes as of May 12th, 2021: The SDA has made significant changes to who can apply for residency.
 A summary of these changes can be found below.

 The work residence permit is granted to individuals who are coming to Georgia due to their entrepreneurial or labor activities.
 In order to qualify and apply:

-- OR a document proving ownership of the sponsoring LLC or Individual Entrepreneur (ie. registration documents of the LLC or IE ) & proof of sufficient funds to support oneself for the duration of the residence permit (6 to 12 months for the first permit, up to 5 years for future permits).
+- OR a document proving ownership of the sponsoring Limited Liability Company or Individual Entrepreneur (i.e., registration documents of the LLC or IE) & proof of sufficient funds to support oneself for the duration of the residence permit (6 to 12 months for the first permit, and up to 11 years for future permits).